-(1) Agencies and ministers should note the date that the FOI applicant was given access to a document under s 11A.

-- (2) Agencies and ministers should provide a short summary of the FOI access request. - (3) Agencies and ministers should provide a short summary of information provided under s 11A. - (4) Agencies and minsters may note here, for example, that information is no longer available or that it has been revised by the agency or minister.
-They may also describe the accessibility status of a document only presented in a format other than HTML.
+- (1) Agencies and Ministers should note the date the FOI applicant was given access to a document under s 11A. - (2) Agencies and Ministers should note the date the documents were published on the disclosure log. - (3) Agencies and Ministers should provide a short summary of the FOI access request. - (4) Agencies and Ministers should provide a short summary of information provided under s 11A. - (5) Agencies and minsters may note here, for example, that information is no longer available or that it has been revised by the agency or Minister.
+They may also describe the accessibility status of a document only presented in a format other than HTML